siriuscomputersolutions/azure-cie/4-VmsBckSiteRec/4-Exercise - Create a Windows virtual machine - 10 mins.md

     ![Screenshot showing the virtual machine creation experience in the Azure portal.](images/winvmportal1.png)

 3. There are several Windows Server versions we can select from to create our VM.
-In the _Windows Server_ image overview panel, click on the **Select a software plan** dropdown list and find the **[smalldisk] Windows Server 2016 Datacenter** option.
+In the _Windows Server_ image overview panel, click on the **Select a software plan** dropdown list and find the **Windows Server 2016 Datacenter** option.

     ![Screenshot showing the windows server versions list.](images/winvmportal2.png)